-At the policyowner’s request, this rider can be added to new or existing policies,4 (if issued after 1985), for a one-time charge, which is applied when the rider is exercised.
-The policyowner merely has to elect living benefits coverage, and can choose to do so anytime.
-The policyowner can even elect living benefits coverage at the same time that he/she furnishes New York Life with medical proof that a terminal illness exists.
+At the policy owner’s request, this rider can be added to new or existing policies,4 (if issued after 1985), for a one-time charge, which is applied when the rider is exercised.
+The policy owner merely has to elect living benefits coverage, and can choose to do so anytime.
+The policy owner can even elect living benefits coverage at the same time that he or she furnishes New York Life with medical proof that a terminal illness exists.

 The financial consequences of a terminal illness can be catastrophic, but the LBR, its benefits, and certain restrictions and limitations may offer a strong measure of relief, and provide comfort during a difficult time.
-For more information about the LBR, contact a local New York Life agent by clicking on the “Talk to Us” button.
+For more information about the LBR, contact a local New York Life agent by clicking on the “Talk it through with an expert” tab.

 This material is being provided for informational purposes only.
 Neither New York Life nor its agents provide legal, tax, or accounting advice.
 Please contact your own advisors for legal, tax, and accounting advice.

 The rider form numbers for the Living Benefits Rider are as follows: 991-495 for Level Premium Convertible Term and Yearly Convertible Term; 206-496.27 for Family Protection Insurance and Whole Life (Accelerated Benefits Rider); ICC12213-497 for Employee’s Whole Life (Accelerated Benefits Rider); 929-495.27 for Universal Life and Variable Universal Life; and 213-495 for Whole Life, Custom Whole Life, and Custom Survivorship Whole Life (Accelerated Benefits Rider).